vasi/xmoto-build/README.txt

 TODO

 * Submit my patches to xmoto maintainers
-* Make my SVN repo cleaner
 * Eventually make the system more elegant and robust
-* Ensure no outside utilities (Fink, MacPorts) are being used
 * Make it build with Xcode 4?